 Fit and sizing

 Most models of Reebok training shoes have versions created specifically to fit the foot shape and biomechanics of men and women.
-Their shoe sizes range from 7 to 14 for men and 5 to 12 for women.
+Their shoe sizes range from US 7 to 14 for men and US 5 to 12 for women.
 They both have half and whole sizes available.
 Most of Reebok training shoes only come in a Medium width profile.
-However, some of the more popular models have Wide and Extra Wide width options.
+However, some models also have Wide and Extra Wide width options.

 If you are unsure how a pair of Reebok training shoes should fit, here are the brand’s guidelines for getting an accurate size: